Can Cherry Shrimps Live Without A Filter?

 Why Filters Are Necessary For Cherry Shrimps?

 Filters are a must for every type of aquarium, no matter what the livestock is.
 Even if the tank is dedicated to only shrimps, you need to have a filter.
 Many people often think the job of the filter is to clean the water.
-For a shrimp tank, filter does many more than that.
+For a shrimp tank, the filter does many more than that.

 Not only filter cleans the water, it also helps to maintain a healthier environment in the tank.
 Without the filter, maintaining the tank will be very tiresome.
 You’ll have to do water changes every day.
 On the other hand, if you use a proper filter, doing a partial water change on a weekly basis is more than enough.